Practical and accurate density functionals for transition-metal heterogeneous catalysis: Methods

 For our hybrid NSC-DFA, we use the exchange (BFx) and correlation (BFc) functionals from BEEF-vdW (BF-vdW) in the form:

-where $n^\text{BF-vdW}$ is the (self-consistent) electron density from BF-vdW, with the parameter $a_h$ being the fraction of the Hartree-Fock (HF) mixed with BFx, while $E_c^\text{NL}$ is the non-local van der Waals correlation contribution.
-As shown in Supplementary Section~\ref{si-sec:opt_process}, we find that an $a_h$ value of 0.175 to be optimal for a small set of 7 adsorption energies taken from the CE39 dataset.
+where $n^\text{BF-vdW}$ is the (self-consistent) electron density from BF-vdW, $a_h$ is the fraction of screened, short-range Hartree-Fock (HF) exact exchange, and $E_c^\text{NL}$ is the non-local van der Waals correlation contribution.
+For our double-hybrid NSC-DFA, we also mix in a fraction of RPA correlation (RPAc) energy:

-For our double-hybrid NSC-DFA, we also mix in a fraction of RPA correlation (RPAc) energy.
-The RPAc was evaluated on PBE orbitals as we show in Supplementary Section~\ref{si-sec:beef_orbitals} that it gave significant improvements over BEEF-vdW orbitals:
+The range separation is performed with the error function, and, in practice, we use $E_x^{\text{BFx,LR}}[n^\text{BF-vdW}] \approx E_x^{\text{PBEx,LR}}[n^\text{BF-vdW}]$ for simplicity when using VASP.
+Note that the RPA correlation energy is evaluated on PBE orbitals, which we find gives non-negligible improvements over BEEF-vdW orbitals (Supplementary Section~\ref{si-sec:beef_orbitals}).

-where $a_{dh}=0.25$ and $b_{dh}=0.15$ are the fractions of exact exchange and RPA correlation chosen based upon an optimization on the same set of 7 adsorption energies.
+To determine the mixing parameters $a_h, a_{dh}, b_{dh}$ and the range-separation parameter $\omega$, we evaluate the performance on seven adsorption energies taken from the CE39 dataset (Supplementary Section~\ref{si-sec:opt_process}).
+We select the range-separation parameter $\omega = 0.3$~\AA$^{-1}$, due to its balanced performance and cost-saving implications, as well-established by the HSE family of functionals~\cite{heydHybridFunctionalsBased2003a}.
+We find $a_h=0.175$ and $a_{dh}=0.25, b_{dh}=0.15$ to be optimal on our test set, and these values define our NSC-DFAs.